 - Disable all In-App campaigns

-- Make the Inbox module return an error immediatly when used
+- Make the Inbox module return an error immediatly

-- Make the SDK reject any
+- Make any call to

 Even if you opt-in afterwards, data generated (such as user data or tracked events) while opted out WILL be lost.

 You can also wipe the SDK installation data:

 This will wipe the data locally and request a remote data removal for the matching Installation ID and its associated data.

 Any user-level data associated with the Custom User ID (if any) set via our server APIs will not be deleted.
 However, the Installation ID <> Custom User ID association will be, effectively logging the user out before deleting their installation data.

 Sending notifications to this user using their Advertising ID (via the Transactional API or a Custom Audience) will not be possible for a month.